-REQUIREMENTS: 115.316: This standard has three components: (a) The agency shall take appropriate steps to ensure that inmates with disabilities (including, for example, inmates who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment; (b) The agency shall take reasonable steps to ensure meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment; (b) The agency shall take reasonable steps to ensure meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to inmates who are limited English proficient, including steps to provide interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary; and (c) The agency shall not rely on inmate interpreters, inmate readers, or other types of inmate assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first-response duties under §115.64, or the investigation of the inmate's allegations.
+REQUIREMENTS: 115.316: This standard has three components: (a) The agency shall take appropriate steps to ensure that inmates with disabilities (including, for example, inmates who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment; (b) The agency shall take reasonable steps to ensure meaningful access to all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to inmates who are limited English proficient, including steps to provide interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary; and (c) The agency shall not rely on inmate interpreters, inmate readers, or other types of inmate assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first-response duties under §115.64, or the investigation of the inmate's allegations.

-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the following: 1) the MDOC Policy number 1.1.17; 2) the Pre-Audit Questionnaire; 3) Various forms; 4) Interviews with 10 security staff; 5) the contract for Interpreter Services through an outside provider; and 6) Interviews with residents.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the following: 1) the MDOC Policy number 1.1.17; 2) the Pre-Audit Questionnaire; 3) Various forms; 4) Interviews with nine security staff; 5) the contract for Interpreter Services through an outside provider; and 6) Interviews with residents.

 OBSERVATIONS: MDOC Policy 1.1.17 complies with this standard.
 Further, the Agency maintains a contract for Interpreter Services with an outside service that is utilized as needed.
-However, in interviews with randomly selected security staff five (5) out of 10, or 50.0%, of the staff reported that they would allow residents to interpret for other residents even if the incident was not an exigent circumstance Standard 115.317 Hiring and promotion decisions
+In interviews with security staff all nine reported that they would either access the translation services or secure approval from supervisor to do so.
+Further, all of the staff reported that they would NOT allow residents to interpret for other residents unless it was an exigent circumstance.